 Hold your stakeholders accountable for the success of each migration phase by setting timelines and KPIs for key milestones.
 Creating a structured roadmap will not only help each member understand what tasks are expected and in which sequence, but will identify gaps where the necessary skills or budgets are lacking.

 You might count on the industry expertise of consultants to lead your migration project, but you shouldn't overlook the potential of today’s technology.
-Powerful technologies like Process Mining, artificial intelligence, and machine learning can support you in mapping your processes objectively, identifying process deviations, testing your new processes, proactively solving inefficiencies, and monitoring user adoption.
+Powerful technologies like Process Mining, automation, artificial intelligence, and machine learning (or an Execution Management System that brings all of them together) can support you in mapping your processes objectively, identifying process deviations, performing fit-gap analysis, testing your new processes, proactively solving inefficiencies, and monitoring user adoption.

 11 stats you should know: In our System Migration Report, we've crowdsourced the general wisdom about system migration — highlighting the risks but also the opportunities it can unlock.
 Read on to learn about trends, facts, and figures showing you how organizations strategize for and execute their system migrations.

 Run a data-driven system migration: Download the freeRoad to Go-Live Handbook.
 Read in detail about some of the major challenges experienced by IT leaders and how Celonis’ Execution Management System can help at every step of the way.

 Learn from industry leaders: See in this Celonis World Tour session, how Thermo Fisher Scientific is leveraging process mining to understand and control the variants their business entails in order to expedite invoice processing, improve cash flow, and map internal processes against future templates.